tomleavy/mimi-arch-draft/draft-aegis-mimi-arch-latest.md

 ## Key Package Retrieval

-A gateway MUST allow an application to retrieve a key package of a given client using the following request:
+A gateway MUST allow an application or gateway to retrieve a key package of a given client using the following request:

 ~~~
 HTTP POST /apps/{appId}/clients/{clientId}/keyPackages